 As usual for array formulas, press Ctrl + Shift + Enter after you finished typing.
 The curly brackets are added automatically that way.

-Example for the VLOOKUP formula to the left.
+Example for the VLOOKUP to the LEFT

 Say you have sales data in the cell range B4 to C7 like shown in the screenshot on the right-hand side.
 The revenue is given in the cell range B4 to B7 and the category in C4 to C7.
 The task is to return the revenue depending on the selection of the category.